The Rijksmuseum Highlights blog post was first published on 17 April 2020, and updated on 21 November 2025.

 Rijksmuseum highlights

 With so many galleries and objects on display, it would take a few days, if not even weeks, to see the whole museum.
-However, here are some of the Rijksmuseum highlights that will help you choose what to see at the Rijksmuseum.
+However, here are some of the Rijksmuseum highlights you should include in your visit and see at the Rijksmuseum.

-I would always suggest you to start with the Gallery of Honour and explore some of the exhibits on the second floor first.
-You can have a short break at the Rijksmuseum cafe then.
-And explore some of its special collections after that.
+I would always suggest that you start with the Gallery of Honour and explore some of the exhibits on the second floor first.
+You can have a short break at the Rijksmuseum cafe, and explore some of its special collections after that.

 What to see on the second floor of the Rijksmuseum